Home > Cakes - Standard Size > Applesauce Coffee Cake

 This Applesauce Coffee Cake is made with applesauce and sour cream to keep it super-moist, and the cinnamon nut streusel adds sugar and spice in the center and the top of the cake.
 This is an easy recipe for the perfect cake to enjoy with your morning coffee, gingerbread latte, or any time of day snack!

 Do the words coffee cake make you think of breakfast?
 I suppose it would when it has the word coffee in it!
-But this treat is a little different than your classic morning carb like a nice toasted bagel, homemade croissant, or even the cherry crumb cake.
+But this treat is a little different than your classic morning carb like a nice toasted bagel or homemade croissant.

-What makes this applesauce coffee cake a little different is that I tried to make some healthier concessions since we are eating cake before noon.
-But, make no mistake, this breakfast is still full of all the gratifying things!
+What makes this applesauce coffee cake a little different is that I made a few ingredient concessions since we are eating cake before noon.
+But, make no mistake, this breakfast cake is still full of all the gratifying things!

 • Applesauce to Replace Some of the Sugar and FatThere is still sugar and butter in this coffee cake, but not as much as would traditionally be.
 Applesauce is a great substitute for both.